 "Let me guess," Luke says, "We're too loud for your mother.
 And she would like us to be quieter?"

 I nod, "You're a good guesser, Hemmings."
-I jerk my head toward the curly haired boy who still sits awkwardly, "She wishes you'd get rid of him."
+I jerk my head toward the curly haired boy who still sits kind of awkwardly, staring in my general direction, "She wishes you'd get rid of him."

 He frowns slightly, "I just got here!"
 This, again, causes laughter from the boys.
 I watch as he adjusts his bandanna to fit his head once again, and look away once his eyes meet mine.